keppel/weblearn/readme.md

 Modular neural networks for node.js and the browser.

+It's basically the [WebTorrent] or [WebCoin] of neural networks.

 WebLearn borrows almost all of its abstractions and API conventions from [Torch], making it straightforward to translate pretty much anything written in Torch to run on the web.

 ## Example